Woolverine563/DevComGame/README.md

 ### How to Play?
 Use WASD to move player 1 and E to active nitros.
 Use IJKL to move player 2 and O to active nitros.
+Press ESC to pause the game.
 Use the car body to defend your goal and to divert the ball towards your opponent's goal.
 The first player to score 5 points wins.